romemart/Multithreading-cpp/Multithreading in C++.md

 finished process
 ```
 Some strategies to avoid deadlock:
-- Prefer locking single mutex by using separate scopes.
+- Prefer locking single mutex by using separate scopes: { }.
 - Avoid locking a mutex and then calling a user provided function.
 - Use std::lock() to lock more than one mutex.
 - Lock the mutex in the same order.